jamescallumyoung/pkglist-cli-ts/README.md

 The `exec` command supports a few options:

-- `--yes`: reduces the need for user interaction during installation by using the package managers non-interactive option, if one exists
+- `--yes`: reduces the need for user interaction during installation by using the package managers non-interactive option, if one exists.
-- `--sudo`: executes all installs with 'sudo'
+- `--sudo`: Executes all installs with 'sudo'.
-- `--dry`: executes a dry run and outputs the command that would be executed without `--dry`
+- `--dry`: Executes a dry run and outputs the command that would be executed without `--dry`.

 #### Notes